Jettinjoy25021994/YaraUseCase/README.md

-NB: To generate report do a post request to/steps with all the mandatory pipeline steps to be checked
+NB: To generate report do a post request to  /steps with all the mandatory pipeline steps to be checked